The Critical Reader, The Complete Guide to SAT® Reading, 2nd Edition

 D) groups members,

-The previous sentence states that Yunus decided to take matters into his own hands (with “matters” referring to the village woman’s inability to earn a living wage from selling brooms), so the sentence in question should indicate what Yunus did to help.
+p.
+21, Test 1, question 5, the explanation should read: The previous sentence states that Yunus decided to take matters into his own hands, with the word matters referring to the village woman’s inability to earn a living wage from selling brooms.
+The sentence in question should thus indicate what Yunus did to help.
 In addition, the following sentence refers to the tiny loans, so the sentence in question should logically introduce the idea of the loans.
-Both A) and C) contain the idea of lending, but only A) explains what Yunus did to help the villagers.
-C) focuses on the banks, not on Yunus.
+Both A and C contain the idea of lending, but only A explains what Yunus did to help the villagers.
+C focuses on the banks, not on Yunus.
+(Note: the incorrect explanation appears only in early copies of this edition.)

 p.
 136, Test 6, question 16, Answer: D (Pronoun Agreement).
 The explanation should read as follows: